What is Post-Inflammatory Hyperpigmentation (PIH)?

 There are several topical treatments available for the cure of post-inflammatory hyperpigmentation.
-While looking for a solution to clear awful looking blotch, dark spots, or pitted scars, it becomes imperative to prevent your skin from being exposed to harsh chemicals and treatments.
-In other words, effective but harmless treatment should be your preference.
-Below mentioned are few topical agents that have been found to be effective in the treatment of Post-Inflammatory Hyperpigmentation (PIH).
+While looking for a solution to clear blotches, dark spots, or pitted scars, it becomes pertinent to prevent your skin from being exposed to harsh chemicals and treatments.
+Put it simply, effective but harmless treatment should be your preference.

 1. Allium Cepa Bulb Extract

-Certain studies have suggested that external application of Oleuropein may help in accelerating wound healing after skin surgery.
+Certain studies have suggested that Oleuropein may help in accelerating wound healing after skin surgery.
 Olive leaves are packed with a high concentration of bioactive antioxidant compounds like Oleuropein.
-These compounds are known to promote skin rejuvenation and overall skin health.
+These compounds are known to promote natural skin radiance and rejuvenation.

 Sodium Hyaluronate is considered an ideal ingredient for all skin types, especially acne-prone skin.
 It helps to improve the skin texture, tone, and overall appearance of skin.
 Its skin hydrating properties help to nourish and heal the damaged skin meanwhile brightening the skin surface.
 A research study in the journal of Dermato endocrinology has elaborated the benefits of Sodium Hyaluronate in enhancing the moisture content in skin layers.